TobikoData/sqlmesh/docs/guides/observer.md

 - Did a problem occur?
 - When did it occur?
-- What type/class of problem is it?
+- What type of problem is it?
 - Where is the problem coming from?
 - What is causing the problem?